alanorth/go-away/README.md

       # HTTP header that go-away will set the obtained ip will be set to
       # If left empty, the header on GOAWAY_CLIENT_IP_HEADER will be left as-is
       #GOAWAY_BACKEND_IP_HEADER: ""

+      # Alternate way of specifying parameters or more advanced settings
+      # Pass path to YAML file
+      #GOAWAY_CONFIG: ""

       GOAWAY_POLICY: "/policy.yml"